Want to know how to make your kid’s bedtime battle-free? Join the thousands of parents tired of struggling to get their kids to sleep at night!

 Getting up to pee has always been the larger problem in our bedtime struggles.
 And it’s even worse when a child is potty training.

-Reading stories at night is something I believe in, whole-heartedly!
+Reading stories at night is something I believe in, wholeheartedly!
 This is something they both love and helps them to wind down and relax.
 And, I find it’s one of the easier ones to instill to end bedtime battles.

-We choose one age-appropriate book each to read before bed.
+We choose one age-appropriate book to read before bed.
 As my daughter got older, her books turned into single chapters (sometimes two depending on the length of a chapter).

-Explain Importance Of Sleep
+4. Explain the Importance Of Sleep

 I have explained to each child the importance of sleep (how it gives our brains a chance to process what it learns and allows our body to rest and heal).
 Bedtime is the part of the day we should enjoy instead of seeing it as some sort of punishment.